DanielX278/data-story/_posts/2022-12-22-data-story-copy.md

 Based on some research… no. At least, no easy way was found.

 We did come up with an idea which is as follows: get the mean embedding of each element in the path, pass it through TSNE, and then plot it with the lengths.
 Ideally this provides some information, as TSNE was designed to keep some of the distance relations.
 We do lose some of the data of order, but no other simple alternative was found.
-We did the plots with the Landmark, PageRank, and the optimal values.
-These are the plots that we obtained:
+We did the plots with the optimal values.
+This is the plot that we obtained:

+{% include Plotly_optimal_tsne_length_plot.html %}

 # Graph storm